 The shop has moved location twice, but it still sells records and all sorts of things for music lovers.
 You can find it in the Morgan Arcade now.
 Their website has always got a list of new releases up.

 This is writer Roald Dahl’s birthday!
 He is so beloved by the people of Cardiff that they’ve named a large public plaza after him, Roald Dahl Plass.
 “Plass” is “square” or “place” in Norwegian as a tribute to the author’s Norwegian parents.
 It’s a great spot on the docks where you can eat, drink, shop and even see live performances.

 The city also just held a celebration for his 100th birthday.
 More than 35,000 people showed up, lots of them dressed as their favourite Dahl characters.
 They even rolled a giant peach through the streets and transformed the city hall into a peppermint sweet.

-As in, the lord of Senghenydd (no, we can’t pronounce that either).
-His real name was Ifor Bach, and he’s got a rock nightclub named after him today!
+As in, the lord of Senghenydd (I can’t pronounce that).
+His real name was Ifor Bach, and he’s got a nightclub named after him today!

 Printsome is a personalised clothing printing company that delivers throughout the UK.
 We offer screen printing, direct to garment, express t-shirt printing and all printing in between.
 If you really are looking for promotional t-shirts, then start a conversation with us and let’s get your project off the ground!